awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

    + Under **Alarm Threshold**, for **Name**, type a name for the alarm\.
    + Under **Whenever: Reputation\.BounceRate** or **Whenever: Reputation\.ComplaintRate**, specify the threshold that causes the alarm to trigger\.
 **Note**
-If the overall bounce rate for your Amazon SES account exceeds 10%, or if the overall complaint rate for your Amazon SES account exceeds \.5%, your Amazon SES account is automatically placed on probation\.
-When you specify the bounce or complaint rate that causes the CloudWatch alarm to trigger, we recommend that you use values that are far below these rates to prevent your account from being placed on probation\.
+If the overall bounce rate for your Amazon SES account exceeds 10%, or if the overall complaint rate for your Amazon SES account exceeds \.5%, your Amazon SES account is automatically placed under review\.
+When you specify the bounce or complaint rate that causes the CloudWatch alarm to trigger, we recommend that you use values that are far below these rates to prevent your account from being placed under review\.
    + Under **Actions**, for **Whenever this alarm**, choose **State is ALARM**\.
 For **Send notification to**, choose the Amazon SNS topic you created in [Part 5: Create an Amazon SNS Topic](#monitoring-sender-reputation-pausing-configuration-set-part-5)\.

    Choose **Create Alarm**\.